 Final Thoughts

-Water leaking in your car can range from a serious issue, such as a heater core problem, or something mild.
-If you’re lucky, it’s something simple to fix, like a loose cabin air filter.
+Water leaks into car cabins can occur in various ways.
+These can range from serious issues, such as a heater core problem, to a minor fix like a loose cabin air filter.

 You’ll never know unless you investigate.
 Don’t wait and see if the breach will miraculously disappear if you pretend it isn’t there.